goccmack/goutil/log/Readme.md

     	"Priority": "INFO",
     	"SuppressedFiles": ""
     }

-If the working directory does not contain a log.config file the logger uses these parameters.
-All fields of log.config are optional.
-The logger will used default values for missing parameters.

 The logger reads log.config periodically.
 The logger uses changed parameters.
 The log.config can be changed while the program is running and further logging reflects the changed log.config.